beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

   so: `198.51.100.99`.

   These are IP version 4 ("IPv4") addresses.
-Typically "v4" is implied in the absense of any other version identifier.
+Typically "v4" is implied in the absence of any other version identifier.

 * **Port** -- Programs talk through ports, which are numbered 0-65535 and are associated with the TCP or UDP protocols.